Tech-NewLife/mail-vps-field-guide/README.md

 Changes to SMTP access are more important than small price changes.
 When a policy cannot be verified, mark it as “confirm with provider” and include the date and region tested in the pull request.

+## Contributions Welcome

+Pull requests are welcome.
+If you notice outdated information, missing providers, or incorrect details, please submit an update with links to official sources.

+￼
+￼
+￼